Non-Negotiables for Effective and Biblical Abuse Ministry

 8. While all human beings are born into this world in a fallen condition as sinners, not all are abusers.
 This means that statements such as “we are all sinners the same as the abuser” are unscriptural, false, and lay unjust burdens on abuse victims by what we call sin-leveling —raising the victim’s guilt and minimizing the evil of the abuser and his guilt.
 The abuse victim is not to be blamed in any way for the abuse suffered.

 9. Couple’s counseling must be ruled out for an abuse scenario.
-Any mention of counseling which could be interpreted by the hearers as endorsing couple counseling or ‘marital counseling,’ is dangerous because it tends to mutualize the blame: it conveys that ‘the couple’ or ‘the marriage’ is the problem, rather than the abuser being the problem.
+Any mention of counseling which could be interpreted by the hearers as endorsing couple counseling, ‘marital counseling,’ or ‘marital intensives” is dangerous because it tends to mutualize the blame: it conveys that ‘the couple’ or ‘the marriage’ is the problem, rather than the abuser being the problem.

 10. The many ways the victim has responded to the abuse and resisted the abuse need to be elucidated and honored.
 The victim must not be pathologized for the ways she has responded to the abuse.
 Depicting the victim’s responses as ‘her pathology’ dishonors her, and it does not acknowledge the effects of trauma.